SivanisIyer/E-Commerce__Nursery/README.md

 # E-Commerce-Nursery-
-This repository contains the code for a Full Stack Ecommerce Website.
-The project aims to provide a fully functional online shopping platform with features like product listing, user authentication, shopping cart, checkout process, and more.
+This repository contains the code for a Full Stack E-commerce Website.
+The project aims to provide a fully functional online shopping platform with features like product listing, user authentication, shopping cart, checkout process, and more of plant products.